 Meet our steering committee:

-Alastair Yates is our Lead/Chair who oversees the Support Group and also manages all our media and communications.
-He has a teenage son who has ADHD.
-Alastair, with the help of the team, has published our “Handbook of Services”.
-He also books the speakers for our Talks and videos them.
-Alastair is a former presenter for BBC TV News and Sky News
+Alastair Yates is our Lead/Chair who oversees the Support Group and also manages all our online media.
+Alastair, with the help of the Steering Committee, has published our “Handbook of Services”.
+He also sources the speakers for our Talks; and videos them for our website and YouTube Channel.
+Alastair has a teenage son who has ADHD and is a former presenter for BBC TV News and Sky News

 Val Ivens is our advisor and representative for all ADHD matters pertaining to the Borough.
 She campaigns, lobbies and teaches on our behalf.
-Val coaches parents of children & young people and has done so for over 20 years.
-She has a journalist daughter with a disability and special educational needs.
+Val coaches children & young people who have ADHD and has done so for over 20 years.
 Val has sat on national ADHD associations, lobbied government on the Code of Practice and has a specialist interest in the neuro-developmental origins of the condition.
 Her previous career was in intergovernmental negotiations.

-Eva Akins is a specialist education solicitor, who is also a parent of a son with ADHD.
-It is through Eva we are fortunate to hold our meetings at the offices of solicitors Russell-Cooke in Kingston.
+Eva Akins is a Senior Associate at our venue sponsor, Russell Cooke Solicitors (Kingston), specialising in education law.
 Eva’s legal knowledge is truly extensive; she speaks internationally and is a highly effective advocate for children’s rights.
-Eva is also a regular speaker at our Talks and is always at our meetings to answer your SEN questions.
-She is also a trained volunteer for IPSEA ,an education charity supporting SEN.
+Eva is a parent of a son with ADHD and is always at our meetings to answer your SEN questions.
+She is also a trained volunteer for IPSEA, an education charity supporting SEN.

 Gill Sears co-founded the group and is a trained peripatetic teacher.
 She is a mine of information and has raised two sons with ADHD.
 Gill was so determined that parents should never feel alone and should always have someone to talk to that she set about forming this group.
 Gill is one of our team which visits schools and meets new parents at our Post-diagnosis sessions

-Jenny Cooper has a young son with ADHD and ASDand is well aware of the many challenges young people with the condition have to face, including ongoing friendship and social issues.
+Jenny Cooper has a young son with ADHD and ASD and is well aware of the many challenges young people with the condition have to face, including ongoing friendship and social issues.
 Jenny has over 25 years marketing experience mainly within the financial services sector.
-Jenny manages our Play/Meet sessions for children
+Jenny manages our monthly Play/Meet sessions for children